dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 For pointer and nuint globals, the value may be assumed to fit in a 64-bit unsigned integer.
 For nint globals, the value may be assumed to fit in a 64-bit signed integer.

-If the value is specified as "unknown" another physical descriptor in the "baseline" graph is expected to provide the value.

 ## Physical binary blob descriptor